radurbin/MindMunch/README.md

 - **Enhanced Flashcard Features:** Add support for images and rich content within flashcards.
 - **Customizable Timer Intervals:** Allow users to set custom intervals for screen time extensions.
-- **Gamification:** Introduce rewards and achievements for consistent study habits and screen time management.
+- **Gamification:** Introduce rewards and achievements for consistent study habits and screen time management, specifically with a focus on community engagement.
 - **Cross-Platform Support:** Explore expanding the app to Android and other platforms.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code adheres to the project’s coding standards and passes all tests.

 ## License